geoboom/cvwo-frontend/README.md

+# Do It Together, a real-time todo app
-# CVWO Assignment Frontend
+## Built for CVWO Assignment
 Made in react.
-Hosting and CI/CD via AWS Amplify.
+Hosting and CI/CD via Netlify.